 - In Infinite Ryvius, the Ryvius lights up with Tron Lines when first activated.

 - Kiddy Grade: Lumiere emits these when she invokes her machine-controlling powers.

-- Appears on Magical Girl Lyrical Nanoha's Boost Devices, such as those used by Caro and Lutecia, when they're in use.
+- Appears on the Lyrical Nanoha franchise's Boost Devices, such as those used by Caro and Lutecia, when they're in use.